Hotbox Studios is a web design, animation, web application development, and digital marketing company.

 We're based a little west of London, in the South East of the UK.

-We completed our first project - a film for the police - in 1999, and incorporated in February 2003.
+We completed our first project in 1999 and incorporated in February 2003.

 For more about the history of Hotbox Studios please visit our history page.